P1: Pursuits in life

 At the heart of human experience lies an enduring question: What is the basic human drive?

+The heroes of our myths, films, histories, and stories provide the templates from which our simulative machinery draws.
+RenĂ© Girard’s concept of mimetic desire highlights this.
+We do not just want; we want what we see others wanting.
+Don Quixote imitates imagined knights, children emulate astronauts and athletes, and audiences feel surges of power watching Rocky or Maverick.
 This is the brain’s simulation engine at work.
 When admiration or formidability stirs us, we unconsciously run first-person scenarios of embodying the admired trait, and the dopamine surge from anticipation of actual dopamine, becomes the driving force of our pursuit.
 The pursuit of dreams, passions, and ideals is thus more of a neurological theater sometimes, than a moral or rational action.
 We remain motivated by the anticipation, yet when the dream is realized, and the neurochemical light is felt in ‘the moment’, the feeling soon fades away, leaving behind a very common felling of “It’s nothing in the end.”, hence explaining how such simulations can fuel pursuits for a lifetime, however, quickly fading away once realized.

-Perfectionism with Architectural Thought:
+Perfectionism and Architectural Thought

 From Kant’s kingdom of ends to Le Corbusier’s Radiant City, history brims with minds determined to make reality fit a blueprint.
 In literature, Ayn Rand’s Howard Roark embodies the same tension, an architect who insists that the purity of design outweighs compromise with circumstance.